 The pillow is made in China.
 (Some descriptions of this pillow claim that it’s made in the U.S., but the pillow’s tag says China.)
 Potential customers may also see this pillow called the Oggi Elevation: The Complete Body Positioning Pillow System.

 According to the manufacturer tag, the Oggi Elevation pillow is made for BabyAge.com.
 This site redirects to an online baby products retailer, BabyEarth.
 BabyEarth.com says they sell nearly half a million baby products including this pillow and an extra cover.

-You can only spot clean the filling of the pillow; however, the removable cover is machine washable.
-To avoid shrinking the cover and messing with the way it fits around the pillow, I’d recommend using the “air only” setting on your dryer or letting it just air-dry overnight.
+The filling can only be spot cleaned; however, the removable cover is machine washable.
+To avoid shrinking the cover and messing with the way it fits around the pillow, I’d recommend using the “air only” setting on the dryer or letting it just air-dry overnight.
 It shouldn’t take long!

 - I found this pillow to offer really nice full-body support with added elevation.
-This helps support multiple parts of your body and may help combat heartburn or other potential issues.
+This helps support multiple parts of the body and may help combat heartburn or other potential issues.

 - The cover is fairly easy to get on and off and is machine washable.

-- The pillow is versatile.
-You can wrap it around you and use it in different ways both during and after pregnancy.
+- The pillow is versatile; wrap it around the body and use it in different ways both during and after pregnancy.

 - The pillow is available at a variety of retailers.

 - This pillow is very expensive; depending on the retailer, it costs anywhere from $175 to more than $200.

 - It’s not possible to wash the entire pillow.